PelionIoT/mbl-docs/Docs/tutorials/update_mbl.md

 ### Identifying the active root file system partition

 To verify that a root system update succeeded, you can check which root file system partition is active before and after the update.
-If the update succeeded, the active partition will change.
+If the update succeeded, the active partition changes.

 To identify the active root file system partition: